College of Fine & Applied Arts

 and The Schools of:

 The specific functions of each department or school and the undergraduate curricula are described on the following pages.
-Consult the Undergraduate Handbook available on the college website for specific academic policies and procedures for students and faculty in the college.
+Consult the college website for specific academic policies and procedures for students and faculty in the college.

 Acting | Arts & Entertainment Technology | Costume Design & Technology | Lighting Design & Technology | Scenic Design | Scenic Technology | Sound Design & Technology | Stage Management | Theatre Studies